LAST UPDATED: 7/29/23 – Make Sure You are Always Prepared When Traveling

 Know What to Do if You Lose Your Passport

-Should you find your self in the unfortunate situation of having lost your passport when traveling, it is important that you understand the process of getting a new passport while abroad.
+Should you find yourself in the unfortunate situation of having lost your passport when traveling, it is important that you understand the process of getting a new passport while abroad.
+This is one of the most critical ways you can be prepared when traveling.
 Not understanding the correct process can lead to delays in your travel or even leave you stranded outside the country.
 Please make sure you jot down the following instructions and keep them someplace safe while you travel.

-- Fill out an application for a new passport with the embassy’s Consular office and a statement if your passport was stolen.
-If you are a US citizen, you will want to use the US application for a new passport and the statement regarding a lost or stolen passport forms.
+Fill out an application for a new passport with the embassy’s Consular office and a statement if your passport was stolen.
+If you are a US citizen, you will want to use the US application for a new passport and the statement regarding a lost or stolen passport form.

 - Some form of identification (a driver’s license is ideal).